-Those in care homes may be more far more susceptible to these challenges for a number of reasons.
-Depression and loneliness are extremely common in the elderly, and being in an unfamiliar setting or environment can often be distressing (particularly for those who also have Dementia), so that initial transition from independent life into a social care setting is one of the most important times to be conscious of the possible signs of declining mental health.
+Those in care homes may be far more susceptible to these challenges for a number of reasons.
+Depression and loneliness are extremely common in the elderly, and being in an unfamiliar setting or environment can often be distressing (particularly for those who also have Dementia), so the initial transition from independent life into a social care setting is one of the most important times to be conscious of the possible signs of declining mental health.

 1. Create meaningful and engaging activities